Pylons-tech/pylons-testnet/TestnetRestart.md

    ```

 8. Check the balance of your pyloxxxxx address.
-Please reach out to be funded from the faucet if you do not have funds (1,000,000ubedrock)
+Please reach out to be funded from the faucet if you do not have funds (1,000,000ubedrock).
+Paste your pyloxxxxx address on the validator chat and request funds if you do not have.

    ```shell
     $ pylonsd query bank balances <delegator-addresss>